Thefrank/dotnet-freebsd-crossbuild/README.md

 VMR as of net10p7 the VMR fully supports crossbuilds!
 General build instructions can be found [here](https://github.com/dotnet/dotnet?tab=readme-ov-file#building)

+Ports `pkg install dotnet` will be the most direct way to get dotNET for FreeBSD

 I will try and provide the SourceBuilt artifacts and SDK under releases.
 NuGets will remain under both Azure feed and Github for this repo.

 If you want a more comprehensive, repo-by-repo script setup: